Latent Dirichlet Allocation module

 For more information, see the Technical notes section.

 This module requires a dataset that contains a column of text, either raw or preprocessed.

-You can choose multiple columns but they must be of the string data type.
+You can choose multiple columns, but they must be of the string data type.

-In general, because LDA creates a large feature matrix from the text, you'll typically analyze a single text column.
+Because LDA creates a large feature matrix from the text, you'll typically analyze a single text column.